hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 -----
-title:  C) Frictional Losses – Other Fluids
+title:  C) Losses in Other Fluids
 date: June 28th, 2019
 description: Frictional loss calculations for other fluids.
 Includes frictional loss modulus.
 -----

+## Losses in Other Fluids

-## Calculation of Frictional Losses for Other Fluids
+### Calculation of Frictional Losses for Other Fluids

 The pipe friction charts, Figs. IIIC-2 thru IIIC-13 incl., show frictional-loss moduli for the incompressible